Moving to academia

 - Check and read every reference.

-- If the names of the authors are available, try to check other works from the same people (sometimes they try to resubmit an almost identical paper).
+- If the names of the authors are available, try to check other works from the same people

 - Be helpful about communication: the paper should be comprehensible!
 And this before delving into the paper content.